January in Paris: Moving and feasting

 Afterwards, Steve and I walked slowly downhill to Ô Chateau in the first arrondissement.
 We had so enjoyed the wine tasting the prior week that we had signed up for a follow-up tasting, called “off the beaten tracks.”Daniel, O Chateau wine tasting Daniel from New Orleans, a 20 year resident of Paris, led this session, which was indeed interesting and varied, including a white from a little known appellation, Fiefs Vendéens.
 This is a sandy island off the West coast of France, north of Bordeaux near the Loire, where vines growing in sand were among the few to survive the scurge of Phyloxera which decimated French vineyards in the 1860s.
 We so enjoyed the 2010 Domaine Saint Nicolas (Les Clous) by Thierry Michon, an intriguing blend of Chardonnay, Chenin Blanc and 10% Grolleau Gris, that we ordered several bottles to lug home.
 We learned that bio-dynamic wines, in addition to being organic in the ways we would expect (not using pesticides) also means that the grape harvesting and other tasks of cultivation are done by hand and not by machine.
 Our next white was also delicious, a dry white Jurançon, from the southwest of France, a region known for it’s sweet wines.
 Of the reds, we especially liked a VDP (vin de pays, or a non-appellation wine) from Languedoc, also from the south.
 This 2011 wine, Le Pigonnier, is made from 100% Carignan grapes.
 The use of only Carignan grapes is a choice of the winemaker which disqualifies the wine from being AOC.
 It was surprising to us to learn that non-AOC doesn’t necessarily mean poor quality.
 Our final tasting (of 6) was a wine from Corsica, made from another grape we had never heard of, Niellucciu, but know by another name.
 The same grape grown in Italy is the much better known Sangovese.
 Daniel emphasized the influence of local growing conditions, and soil characteristics (terroir) in laying such a unique stamp on wines made from the same grapes under completely different circumstances.
 We concluded our course on “terroirism” with purchases enough to keep us in wine for the rest of our stay and to thank Cindy and Gerry, who would soon follow us in the apartment.

 Down to only 2 days left in Paris: what to do in the remaining time?
 More meals at favorite places, new discoveries and more exhibits yet unviewed.
 We started by heading north on foot, seeking Jacques Genin chocolaterie, motivated by its location in our hood and the Paris by Mouth food blog rating as an “Absolute Favorite”.
 The chocolates are indeed gorgeous and unctuous, and wrapped up like Fort Knox, ensuring that at least a few intended for presents will actually make their way to San Diego and not directly into our mouths.
 From there, it is a not a long walk east along rue Réaumer to another foodie destination, rue de Nil.
 This short street is just north of the pedestrian foodie street, rue Montorgueil, appropriately enough.
 It is more and more “Frenchified” with each trip, thanks to Frenchie, aka Gregory Marchand, branching out in every direction, adding Frenchie Bar à Vin and Frenchie To Go to the original, small and difficult to book restaurant.
 He was dubbed Frenchie during culinary stints abroad.
-On prior trips, Margie has run interference for us by dropping by to book, or booking for upcoming trips while at the restaurant.
+On prior trips, Margie had to run interference for us by dropping by to book, or booking for upcoming trips while at the restaurant.
 It is otherwise near impossible to score a reservation, requiring calls during a narrow window of hours, months in advance.
 So, for this trip, lunch at Frenchie To Go would have to suffice.
 Frenchie To Go It is tiny, offering pulled pork and rueben sandwiches, hotdogs, fish and chips, lobster rolls and sides.
 We managed to snag the last 2 stools at a communal table, sharing the pulled pork and a reuben, with a side of frites, and were happy campers.

 Then, back to the 16th arrondissement to the Musée d’Art Moderne de la Ville de Paris for a trio of shows.
 Metro, Paris